 Where can I find updates?

 Additionally, following the Kelly in the City Facebook, Instagram and Twitter accounts will be helpful.
 I’m going to be super active on social during the sale, providing as many updates and insider tricks as possible.
-(And flash sales/new products added!)
 This is my Facebook account, this is my Instagram account, and this is my Twitter account.
 Let’s be friends!

 How can I shop for free?

 Through this blog!
 I host giveaways before and during the sale, and entering is super easy.
-Today, I’m actually giving away a $100 Lilly Pulitzer gift card.
-To enter, all you have to do is view Lilly’s current prints here and tell me which is your fave.
-(And anything else you have on your mind.
-If you have an additional question about the sale that I didn’t cover here, I’m so happy to answer it for you!)
+Today, I’m actually giving away a $200 Lilly Pulitzer gift card.
+To enter, all you have to do is view Lilly’s current prints here and tell me which is your fave along with one fun fact about yourself.
 As always, just remember to leave your address is the following non-spammy format: kelly [at] kellyinthecity [dot] com.
-The winner will be announced in one week, and she’ll receive a $100 gift card to shop the Lilly Pulitzer After Party Sale whenever it goes live!
+The winner will be announced right before the sale goes live, and she’ll receive a $200 gift card to shop.

 Why do I host these giveaways?
 There are a few reasons: to entice new people to visit my blog (and hopefully follow on a more long-term basis), to make posts a bit more exciting and fun, and to say thank you!